An engaging list of winter activities for the classroom to warm up and excite kids in Kindergarten, first, and second grade.

-- Use a Winter Seasonal Science and ELA unit that covers topics in Science, Reading, and Writing.
+- Use a Winter Seasonal Science and ELA unit covering Science, Reading, and Writing topics.

-- Read the book Mama Do You Love Me? which introduces children to indigenous cultures in the artic.
+- Read the book Mama Do You Love Me? which introduces children to indigenous cultures in the Arctic.

-- Have the class work together to build a giant igloo out of gallon milk jugs.
+- Have the class build a giant igloo out of gallon milk jugs.

-- Check out the National Geographic Kids site to learn about different winter holidays that are celebrated around the world.
+- Check out the National Geographic Kids site to learn about different winter holidays celebrated worldwide.
 Perhaps assign one for each small group to research.